dgwarlug47/notes2/content/blog/Messi3/story.md

 - 3 - 3
 - Mbappe de novo (fez um hat-trick)
 - Bruno Formiga destruiu uma parede no estudio quando mbappe empatou pela segunda vez
+- [MYTAKE] KKKKKKKKKKKKKKKK it can't get more argentinian than this

 Milagre
 - Emiliano fez um milagre quando o jogo estava preste a acabar, e jogo foi para os penaltis

-Penaltis
+- [MYTAKE] KKKKKKKKKKKKKKKKK an unknown aston villa goalkeeper saving the GOAT's career

+Penalty kicks
 - Emiliano pegou um penalti
 - Puede ser Hoy Abu (messi disse isso antes do gol do Montiel)
-- Montiel fez o gol de penalti do titulo (ele que fez o penalti o penalti no mbappe do 3-3, ironico)
+- [MYTAKE] Montiel fez o gol de penalti do titulo (ele que fez o penalti o penalti no mbappe do 3-3)
+- [MYTAKE] Montiel's cry of is the perfect of representation of years of wait and expectation for this moment to happen
+- [MYTAKE] It's kinda of funny because for most people on earth, this game was simply entertainement, "oh today we have the world cup final, let's take a look at it, it will be fun", whereas for me this is literally WHAT I HAVE BEEN WAITING MY WHOLE LIFE, how many times have I day dreamed about this moment, I still can't believe that this is actually happened, in the real world, how unlikely was that even to happen after the 2018 world cup, how is that possible, this is fucking crazy.
+How come a shitty argentinian team that two years ago was struggling at South America's "eliminatorias" with a fading Messi that no longer had power in Europe would win the World Cup, if this is not a miracle from God I have no idea what else would be

 ![alt text](image-63.png)